 Certain fibers slow digestion, which helps keeps blood-sugar levels from rising.
 This causes fewer fluctuations in the blood sugar of dogs who eat high fiber diets.
 This will help them maintain better management of their diabetes.
 Furthermore, veterinarians have found that fibers can reduce a dog’s sensitivity to insulin.
 In fact, most veterinarians put diabetic dogs on high-fiber diets.

 Increasing fiber in your dog’s diet will also help to prevent anal gland disease.
 A way to tell if your pup is suffering from anal gland disease is to see if they are continuously dragging their rear on the floor, such as coarse surfaces.
 This is your dog trying to alleviate the pain they are experiencing.
 Adding more fiber to their diet causes larger stool, which helps to unclog their anal glands.

-The Different Types of Fiber
+The Two Kinds of Fiber Needed

 To get all of the benefits fiber has to offer, dogs needs the two types of fiber: soluble and insoluble.
 Both come from plants are forms of carbohydrates.
 As fiber moves through your dog’s body, it slows down digestion and makes your stools softer and easier to pass.
 Most foods contain both insoluble and soluble fibers but usually contain more in one type than the other.

 Soluble fiber absorbs water, turning into a gel-like mush (think of oatmeal).
 Foods rich in soluble fiber such as nuts, beans, apples, carrots, oatmeal, and blueberries provide many health benefits, which include: